-How to choose the best tariff
+How to choose an EV-friendly tariff

-Choosing between EV tariffs can tricky, as you'll have to make a judegement on the amount you will use at peak and off-peak rates.
+Choosing between EV tariffs can tricky, as you'll have to make a judgement on the amount you will use at peak and off-peak rates.
 On top of that, you'll have to work out what any extra benefits that the utility has bundled in are worth to you.

 Several companies offer 'free miles' when you plug in overnight.
 But don't forget to look at the rates they give you for electricity at any other time of the day, and the standing charge.
 Depending on your home use and how much you actually plug your EV in at night, you might end up paying more.